EA Sports FC Mobile

-EA Sports FC Mobile (commonly known as EA FC Mobile and formerly known as FIFA Mobile until September 25, 2023) is an association football simulation video game developed by EA Mobile and EA Vancover and published by EA Sports for global version, Tencent Games for Chinese version, Nexon for Japanese and Korean versions and Garena for Vietnamese version for iOS and Android.
-It was released on October 11, 2016 which came back in someday of October 2025 as a replacement to the FIFA Ultimate Team mobile games, for iOS and Android.
+EA Sports FC Mobile (commonly known as EA FC Mobile and formerly known as FIFA Mobile until 25 September 2023) is an association football simulation video game developed by EA Mobile and EA Vancouver and published by EA Sports for global version, Tencent Games for Chinese version, Nexon for Japanese and Korean versions and Garena for Vietnamese version for iOS and Android.
+It was released on 11 October 2016 which came back in someday of October 2025 as a replacement to the FIFA Ultimate Team mobile games, for iOS and Android.
 Microsoft Windows was also included until 2017.
-It was announced on August 16, 2016, during Gamescom 2016.
+It was announced on 16 August 2016, during Gamescom 2016.

+The Japanese version of FC Mobile was removed from app stores on 9 July 2025 and online servers were shut down on 9 October 2025, due to the success of eFootball in the home country.

 Gameplay

 The player begins by creating a personal team, in which the players correspond to real players whether present or past.
 Players are obtained by competing in and completing daily quests, games, or events, or can be purchased on the transfer market, exchange market, or in-game store.
 Alongside these ways of obtaining players; the in-game currency of coins, gems, and seasonal tokens can all also be obtained, which can be spent in the previously mentioned markets.
 The personal team is used for PvP matches in Division Rivals and some Live Events.
 Other Live Event matches and Tournament matches have the player use a real team to play.